cmacphillamy/containers/README.md

 # Installs the software in environment.yaml into the container
 RUN micromamba install -y -n base -f /tmp/environment.yaml RUN micromamba clean --all --yes

+ENV PATH="$PATH:/opt/conda/bin" # Adds the conda bin to the PATH
 ```
 The `FROM` instruction pulls the `micromamba:1.5.1` image from the `mambaorg` repository.
 This means the container already has `mamba` installed, and we can go straight to installing the software we need.